AI Mapped All 70 Million Neurons in Mouse Brain

 ---

-Industry observers note that this achievement arrives at a pivotal moment for AI itself.
+This breakthrough arrives at a pivotal moment for AI itself.
 The same machine learning architectures that decoded neural imagery—particularly transformer-based attention mechanisms and self-supervised learning—are themselves loosely inspired by biological neural networks.
 This creates a feedback loop: AI systems modeled on brain function now enable us to reverse-engineer the brain with unprecedented fidelity.
 Dr. Yarden Cohen, a computational neuroscientist at the Icahn School of Medicine who was not involved in the study, described the convergence as "a methodological inflection point.
 We're moving from AI as a tool for brain science to AI as a theoretical framework for understanding intelligence itself."
 Whether this recursive relationship will yield insights into artificial general intelligence remains speculative, but the parallel progress in both domains is increasingly difficult to dismiss as coincidence.

 ---